top of page

 Program Faculty & Guest Presenters

-Our program is led by the founders of the Compassion Consortium, and also features guest interviews and panel discussions.
+Our program is led by a co-founder of the Compassion Consortium, and also features guest interviews and panel discussions.

 Image by Priscilla Du Preez